 Do you also have the feeling that life is knocking loudly on your door again?
-That the calmness of the summer vacation has disappeared abruptly?
+That the calmness of the last vacation has disappeared abruptly?
 You might have had some weeks where the only worry you had, was what to eat or what to visit today.
 And now endless to-do-lists at home and at work appear out of nowhere and make you wake up early in the morning or give you a feeling of worry and anxiety during the day.
 It is so easy to get sucked into unhelpful work patterns and rumination again.

 There is good news: it does not have to be like this all year long.
 You can apply some simple mindfulness techniques to feel less overwhelmed by everyday pressures and workload.
 One of the most important strategies is to slow down and pause regularly.
 Bring your mind to the present moment.
 If you build in a lot of very small pauses, stress will not have the chance to build up.
 Here are some ideas.